atsushieno/aap-core/docs/HACKING.md

 AAP is kind of client-server model, and to fully test AAP framework there should be two apps (for a client and a server).
 There are `aaphostsample` and `aapbarebonesample` within this repository, but `aap_lv2_mda` in [aap-lv2](https://github.com/atsushieno/aap-lv2) contains more complete plugin examples.
 Both host and plugins have to be installed to try out.

-On Android Studio, you can switch apps within this repository (the project in `java` directory), and decide which to launch.
+On Android Studio, you can switch apps within this repository, and decide which to launch.

 There is also `AudioPluginHost` example in [aap-juce](https://github.com/atsushieno/aap-juce) which has more comprehensive plugin hosting features.
 It likely expose more buggy behaviors in the current souce code in either of the repositories.